 Whether you’re mildly curious about what getting lip filler is like or you’re eagerly awaiting an appointment of your own, we’ve outlined some things you need to know below.

 Who Can Be a Lip Filler Candidate

 Let’s just jump straight to it: if you’re over the age of 21 and want a plumper pout, there’s a good chance you may already be a candidate for lip filler.
 As mentioned, the minimally invasive procedure has rapidly gained momentum among people who simply want more volume.
 It also remains popular among those who have diminished fullness as a result of getting older.
 To know for sure if you’re a candidate for lip filler it’s best to get in to see a provider – either a derm or plastic surgeon – for an individualized consultation.
 Consult with our medical concierge to find one near you!

 “Just like everywhere else in the body, we lose volume as collagen, elastin, bone, and muscles atrophy,” explains Yagoda.
-“The reduction in collagen and elastin in the skin of the upper and lower lips causes a deflation of sorts.”
+“The reduction in collagen and elastin in the upper and lower lips causes a deflation of sorts.”

 What to Expect at Your Lip Filler Appointment

 Your consultation and the administration of lip filler could occur on the same day.
-(Read about what to expect at your first lip filler appointment.)
 Your doctor will ask you about your specific aesthetic goals, walk you through your options, and together you’ll determine how to move forward.
 There are a handful of options to choose from when it comes to injectable filler, but how much filler is used varies from person to person.
 Generally speaking, 1cc for both lips is a relatively common amount, which costs between $600 and $1,000.